paularmstrong/normalizr/README.md

 normalizr
 =========

-Normalizes API responses according to schema for Flux application
+Normalizes JSON API responses according to schema for Flux application.

+(Work in progress)